home-assistant/home-assistant.io/source/_integrations/flux_led.markdown

   default: false
   type: boolean
 devices:
-  description: A list of devices with their ip address.
+  description: A list of devices with their IP address.
   required: false
   type: list
   keys: